About

 I was always into electronics, but things really clicked after finishing my Arduino internship at college.
 Once that wrapped up, I was hungry for more, so I grabbed a big electronics kit and dove into some books.
 At that point I was torn between going the electrical engineering/hardware route or sticking with computer science.
 But seeing how I could build practically anything with just copper, modules, and code - that really opened my eyes.
 I love building stuff, and electronics is where I get to show that off the most.
 After getting comfortable with schematics and working on my own projects, I naturally drifted into IoT security, radio frequency work, and started making my own hacking gadgets and PCBs.

-As far as CTFs go, I'm kicking myself for not getting into these way earlier.
-I just started with CTFs and King of the Hill stuff a little over a year ago, but I only really got serious about it this year.
-I find myself gravitating toward Pwn and reverse engineering challenges, plus hardware ones.
+I just started with CTFs in 2024, but I only really got serious about it this year.
+I find myself gravitating towards forensics and reverse engineering challenges, plus hardware ones.
 While a lot of CTFs are pretty gamified and not always that useful for real-world application, some actually make you think and help sharpen your technical and problem-solving skills.
 Sometimes I'll burn a whole day on one challenge and come up empty, other times I'll dominate.
 What I love most about CTFs is the team communication and problem-solving, then reading writeups afterward and talking with other teams about their approaches once the competition wraps up.
 It's just cool because you don't see many other fields where you can learn and practice new stuff from random competitions that pop up basically every week.